North Kosovo crisis (2022–2025): December

 An ultranationalist protest in support of Kosovo Serbs was held in Belgrade on 12 December; demonstrators chanted slogans such as "Kosovo is Serbia" and burned Kosovo flags.
 The protest was attended by far-right groups such as Dveri, People's Patrol, and Serbian Right.
 On the same day, Borrell announced that the European Union would reinforce EULEX, which is tasked with patrolling North Kosovo.
 After a meeting with Kurti on 13 December, Lajčák said that the "barricades should be removed with a political agreement, rather than with bulldozers", while Escobar said that he expects an agreement regarding the Community of Serb Municipalities.
 People's Patrol and other far-right groups staged another protest on 18 December, although this time at the Jarinje border crossing.
 The demonstrators were stopped by KFOR after they tried to go through the border crossing.
 Kosovo Serbs organized a mass protest near Zvečan on 22 December.
 At the protest, Rakić demanded the government to "release all arrested Serbs and to withdraw the Kosovo Police from North Kosovo".
 A shooting occurred on 25 December at Zubin Potok after Kosovo Police allegedly attempted to remove barricades from a nearby road; Kosovo Police denied this, however KFOR confirmed that some shooting did occur near their patrols.
-Shortly after, more barricades were formed near North Mitrovica and the Merdare border crossing, while Miloš Vučević, the minister of defence of Serbia, announced that Serbian Army forces were put up "on the highest level of alert", with the order coming from Vučić.
+Shortly after, more barricades were formed near North Mitrovica and the Merdare border crossing, while Miloš Vučević, the minister of defence of Serbia, announced that the Serbian Army was put up "on the highest level of alert", with the order coming from Vučić.
 Due to the barricades, the government of Kosovo closed the Merdare border crossing on 28 December.
 A day later, Kosovo Serbs agreed to start dismantling the barricades after an agreement that was reached a day prior; they were removed by 30 December.
-Caroline Ziadeh, the head of UNMIK, welcomed this decision, while the "increased combat readiness" of the Serbian Army forces was also abolished.
+Caroline Ziadeh, the head of UNMIK, welcomed this decision, while the "increased combat readiness" of the Serbian Army was also abolished.
 Border crossings were also re-opened.